Last Updated April 5, 2021

 - 15-20 mmHg (Over-the-Counter): Low-pressure socks suitable for mild edema and aching legs or feet.

-- 20-30 mmHg (Medical Grade Class 1): Can treat varicose veins and sports injuries; commonly used by elders and pregnant women.
+- 20-30 mmHg (Medical Grade Class 1): Can treat varicose veins and sports injuries; commonly used by seniors and pregnant women.

 - 40-50 mmHg (Medical Grade Class 3): The strongest compression level available and should not be worn without consulting a medical professional; these are for very severe cases of lymphedema, venous stasis, or serious wounds.